isovector/draconian-results/pho.md

 All restrictions for indoor gatherings remain in place.
 No indoor gatherings of any size are allowed.

+#### Outdoor patios

+Patios and outdoor areas at restaurants, pubs and bars are **not included** as places to gather with 10 people at one table.

 #### St. Patrick\'s Day liquor sales

 Effective March 17 at 8 pm until March 18 at 9 am, the service and sale